-Municipalities are required to adopt by ordinance the County Hazard Mitigation Plan in order to be qualified for Federal Emergency Assistance available in response to flood, weather event, or man-made disaster.
+However, each municipality may adopt its own Comprehensive Plan, provided they are generally consistent with the provisions of the County Comprehensive Plan.
+Each municipality should have a Stormwater Management Ordinance that is generally consistent with the recommendations of the County's Stormwater Management Plan.
+Finally, municipalities are required to adopt by ordinance the County Hazard Mitigation Plan in order to be qualified for Federal Emergency Management Agency (FEMA) assistance available in response to flood, weather events, or man-made disaster.

-To assist municipalities in acquiring funding, Planning provides confirmation that a municipality’s plans for which it is seeking a grant for municipal improvements to its facilities, equipment, parks, trails, recreational facilities, roads, sidewalks and bridge improvements conform with the Bi-County Comprehensive and other applicable plans.
-When requested, the Planning Department may provide a letter in support of a grant application.
-The municipality’s authorized individual or representative should forward their requests along with a description of the plans to the Director, James Ferry.
+To assist municipalities in acquiring funding from grants, this department provides confirmation that a municipality’s plans for which it is seeking a grant for municipal improvements to its facilities, equipment, parks, trails, recreational facilities, roads, sidewalks and bridge improvements conform with the Bi-County Comprehensive Plan and other applicable plans.
+When requested, the Department may provide a letter in support of a grant application.
+The municipality’s authorized individual or representative should forward their requests along with a description of the plans to the Executive Director, Heath Eddy, AICP.

-Municipalities are required to submit any proposed Zoning and Subdivision and Land Development ordinances or revisions of either to the Planning Department for our review and comment prior to adopting them as their local law.
-Submissions should be made to the Director, James Ferry by mail, along with a payment to Luzerne County for $80.
+Municipalities are required to submit any proposed Zoning Ordinance, Subdivision and Land Development Ordinance, or amendments of either to the Department for review and comment prior to consideration in a public hearing, in compliance with Act 247, the Municipalities Planning Code.
+Submissions should be made to the Executive Director, Heath Eddy, by mail, along with a fee to Luzerne County for $80.